Savannah Jack: Pro wrestling career

 Trained by Verne Gagne and Eddie Sharkey in Minnesota.
 He worked for the American Wrestling Association as T-Bone Brown in 1985.

 In 1986 he made his debut as "Savannah Jack" in Universal Wrestling Federation working for Bill Watts.
 At first he was a member of Skandor Akbar's stable Devastation, Inc..
 He defeated Buddy Roberts of The Fabulous Freebirds for the UWF Television Championship on November 9, 1986 in Tulsa, Oklahoma.
 He would feud with Chris Adams, One Man Gang, Iceman Parsons and Sting.
 He lost the title to Eddie Gilbert on March 8, 1987.
 Later that year he retired from wrestling due to health problems that caught up with him in Fort Worth, Texas, where he coughed up a blood clot shortly before a match.
 He returned to Minnesota and was diagnosed with cardiomyopathy caused by years of steroid abuse.

 Death

-After many years of health problems he suffered a stroke in 2001.
-On January 17, 2012 Jack died from cardiomyopathy after 25 years of heart problems in his home in Minneapolis.
+After many years of health problems, Savannah Jack suffered a stroke in 2001.
+On January 17, 2012, Jack died from cardiomyopathy after 25 years of heart problems in his home in Minneapolis.
 He was 63.